 Feedback and Comments

-I hope you found this post on Portugal scuba diving interesting and useful.
+I hope you found this post on Marathon scuba diving interesting and useful.
 If you have any questions or ideas, please feel free to share them in the comments section.
-I’d love to know of any experience you have diving in Portugal.
+I’d love to know of any experience you have.
 If there is no comments section directly below, click here: >>comments<<